Mondo Grass Groundcover

 Plant mondo grass in a well-draining location with full or partial shade.
 Till the soil and mix in 2 to 3 inches of compost.
 If planting bare root plants, prepare planting holes about 3 inches wide and 6 inches deep.
 Space plants 4 to 12 inches apart.
 If using dwarf or super dwarf varieties, use a 2 to 4-inch spacing.
 Spread the roots and work the soil in around them, making sure all the roots are well covered.
 Gently tamp the soil around them to remove air pockets.
 Mulch around young plants with straw or wood mulch to retain moisture and keep weeds at bay.

-Water the mondo and keep the soil moist for the first 3 to 6 months to allow the plants to establish roots.
-One the roots are established you can cut back to watering only when the soil is dry.
+Water your plants and keep the soil moist for the first 3 to 6 months to allow the plants to establish roots.
+Once the roots are established, you can cut back to watering only when the soil is dry.

 mondo grass plugs